awsdocs/amazon-textract-developer-guide/doc_source/API_NotificationChannel.md

 # NotificationChannel<a name="API_NotificationChannel"></a>

-The Amazon Simple Notification Service \(Amazon SNS\) topic to which Amazon Textract publishes the completion status of an asynchronous document operation, such as [StartDocumentTextDetection](API_StartDocumentTextDetection.md)\.
+The Amazon Simple Notification Service \(Amazon SNS\) topic to which Amazon Textract publishes the completion status of an asynchronous document operation\.

 ## Contents<a name="API_NotificationChannel_Contents"></a>